veracity/veracity-documentation/sections/vap/admin-tab/overview.md

 # Admin tab overview

-To do administrator tasks in Veracity Adapter for Power BI (VAP), sign in to your VAP service, and select the **Admin tab** to see the administrator tasks you can do.
-Note that your user role might not give you access to all the tasks.
+To do administrator tasks in Veracity Adapter for Power BI (VAP), [sign in to your VAP service](../reading-reports/overview.md), and select the **Admin tab**.
+Note that your [user role](../user-roles.md) might not give you access to all the tasks.

 If you are a SystemAdministrator, you can see the full list of tasks:
 * [Manage Files](manage-files.md) - upload and delete files.
 Supported formats are PBIX, PDF, PNG, JPEG, GIF.